 Your overall health affects everything, including your beard.
 You can’t alter your genetics, but there are lifestyle habits that may make you healthier and help you achieve a fuller beard quicker.

 Exercise improves blood flow, which helps to stimulate hair follicle growth.
 Exercises like weightlifting and strength training may also temporarily boost testosterone.
-Try varying the workouts you do, as well as the time of day you do them.
-Testosterone levels naturally fluctuate in young men during the day, spiking in the morning and ebbing in the afternoon.
+Try varying the workouts you do, as well as the time of day you do them. , spiking in the morning and ebbing in the afternoon.

 Good nutrition from eating a healthy, balanced diet may benefit your beard as well as your body.
 It’s important to keep your body mass index in the normal range, since obesity can lower testosterone.

 Certain nutrients, such as zinc, may also be beneficial for testosterone levels.
 A healthy diet won’t override genetics, but it may help your existing hair grow healthier and more lustrous.
 Include the following: